ikarus-project/ikarus/docs/website/01_theory/solvers.md

 {{ inputcpp('src/include/ikarus/solver/linearSolver/linearSolver.hh',0,20,40) }}

-The prefixes `s_` and  `d_` indicate wether the linear solver can be used for dense or sparse matrices.
+The prefixes `s_` and  `d_` indicate whether the linear solver can be used for dense or sparse matrices.
 Furthermore, there is a second prefix for sparse solvers[^1] `d` and `i` for direct solvers and for iterative solvers.
 Thus, using `si_ConjugateGradient` means that this solver is for sparse matrices and is an iterative solver.